| Title: | Recursive Partitioning for Structural Equation Models |

 A matrix containing parameter differences.
 The

-matrix has rows and
+matrix has rows and columns, where is the number of

-is the number of model parameters.
+non-leaf nodes of the tree and is the number of model parameters.
 The

-rows are named by the node IDs as given
+rows are named by the node IDs as given getNodeById and the columns

-are named as in coef
+are named as in coef.

 Manuel Arnold